Julian Jootaek Kim

-Biography

-Julian Kim, an opera singer and musical actor, is an alumnus of Sunhwa Arts School.
-After completing his high school education in South Korea, Kim continued his studies at the Giuseppe Verdi Conservatory in Milan, Italy, graduating with a perfect score with honors (Dieci e lode e menzione) in 2010.

 Singing competitions

-Kim has achieved numerous accolades throughout his career.
-He secured the Grand Prize in The Korea Voice Competition by the Lee DaeWoong Music Scholarship Foundation and clinched the first place in the Music Chunchu Competition and Shin Youngok Competition during his high school years in Korea.
-In Italy, he garnered the Premio Miglior Giovane Promessa (Best Young Promise Prize) in the Renata Tebaldi International Competition in 2007.
-Additionally, he attained the second place in the Riccardo Zandonai Competition and International Lyric Competition Magda Olivero and the first place and the Young Voices Award by the City of Magenta in 2009, followed by the third place in the Francesc Viñas International Singing Competition and the second place in the International Singing Competition Maria Caniglia in 2011.
-In 2012, he secured second place in the Concorso Internazionale di Canto Lirico Giacinto Prandelli, the International Singing Competition Maria Caniglia, and the Verdian Voices International Singing Competition.
-Furthermore, he triumphed by achieving first place in the International Singing Competition of Toulouse and the second place in the Viotti International Music Competition.
-Noteworthy accolades include the fourth place and second place in the Seoul International Music Competition in 2007 and 2013, respectively, alongside the Myung-whun Chung Miracle Of Music Awards received in Korea in 2011.
+Kim won the Grand Prize in The Korea Voice Competition by the Lee DaeWoong Music Scholarship Foundation and won first place in the Music Chunchu Competition and Shin Youngok Competition during his high school years in Korea.
+In Italy, he received the Premio Miglior Giovane Promessa (Best Young Promise Prize) in the Renata Tebaldi International Competition in 2007.
+Additionally, he won second place in the Riccardo Zandonai Competition and International Lyric Competition Magda Olivero and first place and the Young Voices Award by the City of Magenta in 2009, followed by third place in the Francesc Viñas International Singing Competition and second place in the International Singing Competition Maria Caniglia in 2011.
+In 2012, he won second place in the Concorso Internazionale di Canto Lirico Giacinto Prandelli, the International Singing Competition Maria Caniglia, and the Verdian Voices International Singing Competition.
+He won first place in the International Singing Competition of Toulouse and second place in the Viotti International Music Competition.
+He also received fourth place and second place in the Seoul International Music Competition in 2007 and 2013, respectively, alongside the Myung-whun Chung Miracle of Music Awards in Korea in 2011.